EKS (satellite system): Timeline

 Information on the new EKS system is scarce but it appears that it was designed by Energia Corp in 1999-2000 and was selected against a proposal from Oko manufacturer NPO Lavochkin.
 The Russian Ministry of Defence awarded the contract to Energia in 2007 with an expected delivery date of 2008, for a test launch in 2009.
 In 2009, it was reported to be delayed until late 2011/early 2012.
 In 2011, the Russian MoD sued Energia for the delay, claiming that a contract extension issued until May 2010 was invalid and asking for 262 million rubles in compensation.
 According to news reports Energia said that the contract extension was valid and that the problem was with their subcontractors.
 In addition, they said that the Russian MoD kept changing the specification and demanding things that were beyond the capabilities of the industry.
 The Russian MoD lost the court case.
 Energia delivered a satellite in 2009 but as of April 2012 there had not been a test launch.

 In April 2012, the minister Alexander Sukhorukov announced that a contract had been signed to manufacture these satellites and that there would be a launch later in 2012.
 The last satellites of the previous Oko system were Kosmos 2479, launched on 30 March 2012, and Kosmos 2469, launched on 30 September 2010.

 The first EKS satellite (Kosmos 2510, EKS-1, Tundra 11L) was eventually launched from Plesetsk on 17 November 2015 using a Soyuz-2.1b rocket and as of May 2020 there were four in service which is the minimum standard strength.
 A fifth one was launched in November 2021 to start the expansion of the system capabilities.
 In November 2022, the initial constellation of six satellites was completed.

+GNSS interference

+In a report published in June 2026, researchers identified three satellites from the EKS constellation as a source of space-based GNSS interference, such as GNSS jamming.
+Beginning in 2019, the researchers tracked powerful wide-area interference from the satellites over Europe, Greenland, and Canada.
+Significant interference was detected with the US American GPS, European Galileo, and Chinese BeiDou satellite networks, but interference was minimal on Russia's own GLONASS network.
+The EKS programme is among the first ever recorded case of navigational satellite interference originating from space.